P101010/My-Portfolio/content/resume.md

 ## Projects
 **[Brain Tumor Classification – Deployment ready project](https://github.com/P101010/Brain-Tumor-Classification)**

-- Deployed a brain tumor classifier on GKE, based on the latest Docker image in the artifact registry which was pushed by GitHub Actions thereby achieving CI/CD
+- Developed a brain-tumor classifier using CNN and managed versioning and artifacts of model using MLFlow.
-- Used **FastAPI** for backend endpoint communication and **Streamlit** for the frontend application.
+- Automated training and retraining of model using Airflow DAG’s based on feedback received.
-- Implemented data versioning using **DVC**, model versioning and tracking using **MLFlow**, and automated model training and retraining pipelines using **Airflow DAGs**.
+- Deployed a scalable application developed using Streamlit leveraging Restful API endpoints on Kubernetes, based on the latest Docker image in the artifact registry, pushed by GitHub Actions on change thereby achieving CI/CD.
-- Monitored model for confidence, prediction distribution and data for data drift and skew to increase lifecycle of model
+- Monitored model for confidence and prediction distribution, data for drift and skew to increase lifecycle of model.

 **[Body Composition Scanner](https://github.com/P101010/Body-Composition-Scanner)**